ajw628/guilder-chronicles/Lore/Towns/Zoek Outpost.md

 one of the strongest outposts in the land.
-Well I dont know about that
+Well I dont know about that. well, it's true